Skip to content

 The paradox can be stated as a formal dilemma:

-The force of the argument lies in its apparent logical inevitability.
-The question is structured so that any answer - yes or no - yields the same conclusion: omnipotence is incoherent.
-This is not merely a puzzle about God’s strength.
+The argument is powerful because it seems logically airtight.
+The question is set up so any answer - yes or no - leads to the same conclusion: omnipotence makes no sense.
+This is not just a puzzle about God’s strength.
 It is a challenge to the very concept of omnipotence as traditionally defined in theistic theology.
 If omnipotence is logically impossible, then any god defined as omnipotent - including the God of classical theism - cannot exist.

 Major Variants

-The stone paradox is the most popular formulation, but philosophers have developed several other versions that probe different aspects of unlimited power.
+The stone paradox is the most famous version, but philosophers have developed several others that probe different sides of unlimited power.

 The Stone Paradox

 The classic version asks about creating an unliftable stone.
-Its appeal is its simplicity - anyone can grasp the dilemma immediately.
-However, this simplicity is also its weakness, because the physical framing invites responses about what “lifting” and “heaviness” mean for a non-physical being.
-Most contemporary philosophers treat it as an intuition pump rather than a rigorous argument.
+Its appeal is its simplicity - anyone gets the dilemma right away.
+But this simplicity is also its weakness, because framing it physically invites responses about what “lifting” and “heaviness” mean for a non-physical being.
+Most modern philosophers treat it as a thought-starter rather than a rigorous argument.

 The Ability to Sin

-Can an omnibenevolent, omnipotent God choose to do evil?
+Can an all-good, all-powerful God choose to do evil?
 If God can sin, then God might not be perfectly good.
 If God cannot sin, then there is something God cannot do.
 Thomas Aquinas addressed this directly in the Summa Theologica, arguing that the inability to sin is a perfection, not a limitation - just as the inability to fail is not a weakness in a mathematician who always gets the right answer.
-Critics respond that this redefines “power” to exclude certain capacities, which is precisely what the paradox challenges.
+Critics respond that this redefines “power” to exclude certain abilities, which is exactly what the paradox challenges.

 Creating Another Omnipotent Being

 Can God create another being that is equally omnipotent?
 If so, could that being override God’s will?
-If two omnipotent beings disagree, whose will prevails?
-This variant suggests that omnipotence is inherently singular - there cannot be more than one omnipotent being - which raises questions about whether omnipotence is a coherent property even in principle, since a truly unlimited power should be able to duplicate itself.
+If two omnipotent beings disagree, whose will wins?
+This variant suggests omnipotence must be singular - there cannot be more than one omnipotent being - which raises questions about whether omnipotence makes sense at all, since a truly unlimited power should be able to duplicate itself.

 The Self-Limitation Paradox

 Can God permanently limit God’s own power?
-If God can irrevocably give up omnipotence, then God can become non-omnipotent, meaning omnipotence is not a necessary property.
+If God can give up omnipotence forever, then God can become non-omnipotent, meaning omnipotence is not a necessary property.
 If God cannot give up omnipotence, there is something God cannot do.
-This is arguably the most philosophically interesting variant because it resists the standard “logical impossibility” response more effectively than the stone paradox.
-The act of self-limitation does not obviously involve a logical contradiction - it involves a temporal change in a being’s properties, which is a coherent concept.
+This is arguably the most interesting variant because it resists the standard “logical impossibility” defense better than the stone paradox.
+Self-limitation does not obviously involve a logical contradiction - it involves a being changing its properties over time, which makes sense.

 Making True Contradictions

 Can God create a square circle, or make 2 + 2 = 5?
 This variant directly tests whether omnipotence extends to logical impossibilities.
-If God can violate the laws of logic, then logic itself is contingent on divine will, and rational discourse about God becomes impossible.
-If God cannot violate logic, the question is whether this counts as a genuine limitation.
+If God can break the laws of logic, then logic itself depends on divine will, and any rational talk about God becomes impossible.
+If God cannot break logic, the question is whether that counts as a real limitation.

 Theistic Responses

-Theistic philosophers have developed several influential responses to the omnipotence paradox, collectively making it one of the more manageable challenges to theism.
+Theistic philosophers have developed several strong responses to the paradox, making it one of the easier challenges to theism.

 Aquinas’s Redefinition of Omnipotence

 The most historically important response comes from Aquinas, who argued in the Summa Theologica (I, q.
 25, a.
 3) that omnipotence means the ability to do all things that are logically possible.
-A “stone so heavy that an omnipotent being cannot lift it” is a logical contradiction - it describes an object with the contradictory properties of being created by omnipotence and being beyond omnipotence.
-Since logical contradictions do not describe real possibilities, the inability to actualize them is not a limitation on power.
+A “stone so heavy that an omnipotent being cannot lift it” is a logical contradiction - it describes an object with the contradictory properties of being made by omnipotence and being beyond omnipotence.
+Since logical contradictions do not describe real possibilities, the inability to do them is not a limit on power.

 On this view, asking “Can God create an unliftable stone?” is like asking “Can God create a married bachelor?”
-The question is grammatically well-formed but logically meaningless.
-It does not describe a task that God fails to accomplish.
-Rather, it fails to describe a genuine task at all.
-This has become the dominant position in analytic philosophy of religion and is accepted by many atheist philosophers as well.
+The question is grammatically fine but logically meaningless.
+It does not describe a task God fails at.
+It fails to describe a real task at all.
+This has become the dominant position in analytic philosophy of religion and is accepted by many atheist philosophers too.

 Descartes’s Universal Possibilism

-This position is bold but comes at a devastating epistemic cost.
-If God can violate the laws of logic, then no reasoning about God is reliable, because any conclusion could be negated by divine fiat.
-The claim “God exists” could be simultaneously true and false.
-Most philosophers - theist and atheist alike - reject Descartes’s position as undermining the very possibility of theological reasoning.
+This position is bold but pays a heavy price.
+If God can break the laws of logic, then no reasoning about God is reliable, because any conclusion could be negated by divine say-so.
+The claim “God exists” could be true and false at the same time.
+Most philosophers - theist and atheist alike - reject Descartes’s position because it destroys any possibility of reasoning about God at all.

 Mavrodes’s Logical Analysis

-Philosopher George Mavrodes published an influential 1963 paper arguing that the stone paradox is a pseudo-problem.
-He demonstrated that “a stone which an omnipotent being cannot lift” is a self-contradictory description, much like “a round square.”
-The question asks us to suppose both that a being is omnipotent (can lift anything) and that there exists something it cannot lift.
-These suppositions are logically incompatible, so the question does not describe a genuine possibility that an omnipotent being should be able to actualize.
+Philosopher George Mavrodes published an influential 1963 paper arguing the stone paradox is a pseudo-problem.
+He showed that “a stone which an omnipotent being cannot lift” is a self-contradictory description, like “a round square.”
+The question asks us to assume both that a being is omnipotent (can lift anything) and that there exists something it cannot lift.
+These assumptions contradict each other, so the question does not describe a real possibility that an omnipotent being should be able to do.

 Mavrodes’s analysis has been widely accepted in the philosophical literature.
-Critics note, however, that it works best against the naive stone formulation and does not fully address the self-limitation variant.
+Critics note, though, that it works best against the simple stone version and does not fully address the self-limitation variant.

 The Frankfurt-Style Response

-Some philosophers draw on Harry Frankfurt’s work to argue that omnipotence should be understood as maximal power rather than absolutely unlimited power.
-An omnipotent being has more power than any other possible being and can accomplish any coherent task.
-This “maximal power” definition avoids the paradox entirely while preserving the theological substance of omnipotence - a being with maximal power is still the most powerful being conceivable, which is what theistic doctrines actually require.
+Some philosophers draw on Harry Frankfurt’s work to argue that omnipotence should mean maximal power rather than absolutely unlimited power.
+An omnipotent being has more power than any other possible being and can do any coherent task.
+This “maximal power” definition avoids the paradox entirely while keeping what theology actually needs - a being with maximal power is still the most powerful being possible, which is what theistic doctrines actually require.

 Historical Background

-Questions about the limits of divine power emerged in ancient philosophy.
-Pseudo-Dionysius the Areopagite and other early Christian thinkers debated whether God could change the past - a question that prefigures the omnipotence paradox.
-The Islamic philosopher Averroes gave the paradox sustained attention in the 12th century in his commentaries on Aristotle, where he explored whether divine power must conform to the principles of rational possibility.
+Questions about the limits of divine power began in ancient philosophy.
+Pseudo-Dionysius the Areopagite and other early Christian thinkers debated whether God could change the past - an early version of the omnipotence paradox.
+The Islamic philosopher Averroes gave the paradox serious attention in the 12th century in his commentaries on Aristotle, where he explored whether divine power must follow the rules of rational possibility.

 Aquinas addressed the paradox in the 13th century, producing the response that would dominate Christian philosophy for centuries.
-His distinction between absolute and logical impossibility set the terms of the debate: genuine omnipotence means the power to actualize any logically possible state of affairs, not the power to do the logically impossible.
+His distinction between absolute and logical impossibility set the terms of the debate: real omnipotence means the power to make any logically possible state of affairs actual, not the power to do the logically impossible.

-In the medieval period, the paradox was also connected to the broader debate between voluntarism and intellectualism.
-Voluntarists like William of Ockham held that God’s power is prior to logic - God wills what is possible, and the possible is whatever God wills.
-Intellectualists like Aquinas held that God’s intellect recognizes eternal truths that constrain what is possible.
-This debate continues to shape how theologians think about omnipotence.
+In the medieval period, the paradox was also tied to the broader debate between voluntarism and intellectualism.
+Voluntarists like William of Ockham held that God’s power comes before logic - God wills what is possible, and the possible is whatever God wills.
+Intellectualists like Aquinas held that God’s intellect recognizes eternal truths that limit what is possible.
+This debate still shapes how theologians think about omnipotence.

-The paradox reemerged in analytic philosophy in the 20th century.
+The paradox came back in analytic philosophy in the 20th century.
 J.L.
 Mackie raised it as part of his broader argument against theism in The Miracle of Theism (1982), while Mavrodes’s 1963 response in The Philosophical Review became the standard theistic counterargument.
-The exchange between these two set the terms for contemporary discussion.
+The exchange between these two set the terms for today’s discussion.

 Modern Philosophical Status

-Among contemporary philosophers of religion, the naive stone paradox is widely considered resolved.
-The Aquinas-Mavrodes response - that logical impossibilities are not genuine tasks and therefore do not count as limitations on omnipotence - commands broad agreement across the theist-atheist divide.
-Philosopher Peter Geach famously dismissed the stone paradox as a “pseudo-problem” that trades on an incoherent definition of omnipotence.
+Among today’s philosophers of religion, the simple stone paradox is widely considered solved.
+The Aquinas-Mavrodes response - that logical impossibilities are not real tasks and therefore do not count as limits on omnipotence - has broad agreement across the theist-atheist divide.
+Philosopher Peter Geach famously dismissed the stone paradox as a “pseudo-problem” that trades on a bad definition of omnipotence.

-However, the more sophisticated variants remain active topics of research.
-The self-limitation paradox is particularly persistent.
-If God can irrevocably limit divine power, this seems to involve no logical contradiction - self-limitation is a coherent action that finite beings perform regularly.
-Yet if God can do it, omnipotence is not an essential divine property, which conflicts with classical theism’s claim that God’s attributes are necessary rather than contingent.
+But the more sophisticated variants are still active research topics.
+The self-limitation paradox is the toughest.
+If God can permanently limit divine power, this seems to involve no logical contradiction - self-limitation is something finite beings do regularly.
+Yet if God can do it, omnipotence is not an essential divine property, which conflicts with classical theism’s claim that God’s attributes are necessary rather than optional.

-Recent work by Erik Wielenberg and others has connected the omnipotence paradox to the broader question of whether traditional theism’s cluster of divine attributes - omnipotence, omniscience, omnibenevolence, aseity - is internally coherent.
-Even if each attribute can be individually defended, the combination may generate tensions.
+Recent work by Erik Wielenberg and others has linked the paradox to the broader question of whether traditional theism’s cluster of divine attributes - omnipotence, omniscience, omnibenevolence, aseity (existing independently) - is internally coherent.
+Even if each attribute can be defended on its own, the combination may create tensions.
 The omnipotence paradox is one strand in this larger coherence challenge.

 Relationship to Other Arguments

-The Omnipotence Paradox connects to several other arguments assessed on this site.
-Its most direct relationship is with the Ontological Argument, which defines God as a maximally great being.
-If omnipotence is incoherent, maximal greatness is incoherent, and the Ontological Argument’s central concept collapses.
-Conversely, if the Aquinas-Mavrodes response succeeds, omnipotence remains a coherent component of maximal greatness.
+The Omnipotence Paradox connects to several other arguments on this site.
+Its closest tie is with the Ontological Argument, which defines God as a maximally great being.
+If omnipotence makes no sense, maximal greatness makes no sense, and the Ontological Argument’s central concept collapses.
+On the other hand, if the Aquinas-Mavrodes response works, omnipotence remains a coherent part of maximal greatness.

 The Problem of Divine Foreknowledge raises a parallel coherence challenge for omniscience.
-Together, the two arguments attack the two most prominent divine attributes: unlimited power and unlimited knowledge.
-If both paradoxes were decisive, the traditional God concept would be doubly incoherent.
+Together, the two arguments attack the two most famous divine attributes: unlimited power and unlimited knowledge.
+If both paradoxes succeeded, the traditional God concept would be doubly incoherent.
 The self-limitation variant of the omnipotence paradox also connects directly to the foreknowledge problem: can God choose to not know the future?

 The Problem of Evil depends on omnipotence as a premise.
-If God is omnipotent and omnibenevolent, God could and would prevent gratuitous suffering.
-If the omnipotence paradox undermined the coherence of omnipotence entirely, it would paradoxically weaken the Problem of Evil by removing one of its premises.
-In practice, since the paradox is largely addressed through the logical impossibility response, it has little impact on the Problem of Evil’s force.
+If God is all-powerful and all-good, God could and would prevent pointless suffering.
+If the omnipotence paradox destroyed the idea of omnipotence entirely, it would actually weaken the Problem of Evil by removing one of its premises.
+In practice, since the paradox is largely handled through the logical impossibility response, it has little impact on the Problem of Evil’s force.

 Our Scoring

 Soundness: 35/100.
-The omnipotence paradox identifies a genuine conceptual challenge, and its logical structure is valid.
-However, the score is moderate-to-low because the dominant version - the stone paradox - is widely considered resolved by the Aquinas-Mavrodes response, which redefines omnipotence as the ability to do all logically possible things.
-This response is accepted not only by theistic philosophers but by many atheist philosophers as well, including those who reject theism on other grounds.
-The more sophisticated variants - particularly self-limitation and the question of whether logical impossibilities are genuine limits - keep the score above trivial levels.
-The paradox also loses points because it is a coherence challenge to a specific divine attribute rather than a direct argument against God’s existence based on evidence.
-A being could be extraordinarily powerful without being omnipotent in the traditional sense, so even a fully successful omnipotence paradox would only refute one specific conception of God.
+The omnipotence paradox raises a real conceptual challenge, and its logical structure is valid.
+But the score is moderate-to-low because the main version - the stone paradox - is widely considered solved by the Aquinas-Mavrodes response, which redefines omnipotence as the ability to do all logically possible things.
+This response is accepted not only by theistic philosophers but by many atheist philosophers too, including those who reject theism on other grounds.
+The more sophisticated variants - especially self-limitation and the question of whether logical impossibilities are real limits - keep the score above trivial.
+The paradox also loses points because it is a coherence challenge to one specific divine attribute rather than a direct evidence-based argument against God.
+A being could be extraordinarily powerful without being omnipotent in the classical sense, so even a fully successful paradox would only refute one specific version of God.

 Personal God: 25/100.
-The Personal God - omniscient, omnipotent, omnibenevolent, and actively intervening - is the conception most directly threatened, since omnipotence is an essential component of this definition.
+The Personal God - all-knowing, all-powerful, all-good, and actively involved - is the version most directly threatened, since omnipotence is an essential part of this definition.
 If omnipotence is incoherent, the Personal God as traditionally defined cannot exist.
-However, the low-moderate score reflects the broad philosophical consensus that the naive paradox is resolved, and the more sophisticated variants, while interesting, have not established that omnipotence (properly defined) is genuinely self-contradictory.
-The score also accounts for the fact that even if classical omnipotence required some qualification, a “nearly omnipotent” personal God who can do all logically possible things would satisfy virtually every theological purpose.
-The gap between a God who can do all logically possible things and a God who can do absolutely anything, including logical impossibilities, is of interest mainly to philosophers rather than to religious practice.
+But the low-moderate score reflects the broad philosophical agreement that the simple paradox is solved, and the more sophisticated variants, while interesting, have not shown that omnipotence (properly defined) is actually self-contradictory.
+The score also accounts for the fact that even if classical omnipotence needed some qualification, a “nearly omnipotent” personal God who can do all logically possible things would meet basically every religious purpose.
+The gap between a God who can do all logically possible things and a God who can do absolutely anything, including logical impossibilities, mostly matters to philosophers rather than to religious practice.

 Creator/Designer: 40/100.
 A Creator or Designer is moderately affected.
-While many creator concepts include omnipotence, the core idea of a being that created or designed the universe does not strictly require unlimited power - only sufficient power to create a universe.
-A creator who is immensely powerful but not classically omnipotent would be untouched by the paradox.
-The higher score compared to the Personal God reflects the fact that design arguments sometimes implicitly rely on maximal power (the designer must be capable of fine-tuning physical constants, creating matter and energy, etc.), and if omnipotence is problematic, the scope of the designer’s capabilities becomes an open question.
-Still, the paradox does not come close to refuting the idea of a powerful creator - it challenges only one specific characterization of that creator’s power.
+While many creator concepts include omnipotence, the core idea of a being that created or designed the universe does not strictly require unlimited power - only enough power to create a universe.
+A creator who is hugely powerful but not classically omnipotent would be untouched by the paradox.
+The higher score versus Personal God reflects that design arguments sometimes quietly rely on maximal power (the designer must be able to fine-tune physical constants, create matter and energy, etc.), and if omnipotence is shaky, the scope of the designer’s abilities becomes an open question.
+Still, the paradox does not come close to refuting the idea of a powerful creator - it challenges only one specific way of describing that creator’s power.

 Higher Power: 45/100.
-An impersonal supernatural force or consciousness behind reality is the least dependent on the specific concept of omnipotence.
-A higher power need not be “omnipotent” in the classical sense to be genuinely supernatural and powerful.
-The paradox challenges a formal philosophical concept - the maximal property of omnipotence - that is most relevant to the God of classical theism, not to a vaguer notion of a transcendent force.
-The score is nevertheless below 50 because some conceptions of a higher power do include a notion of unlimited or absolute power, and the paradox’s challenge to whether any entity can possess truly unlimited power has some relevance even to less defined supernatural concepts.
-The relatively higher score compared to the Personal God reflects that a higher power can more easily accommodate a redefined or qualified notion of power without losing its essential character.
+An impersonal supernatural force or consciousness behind reality depends least on the specific concept of omnipotence.
+A higher power need not be “omnipotent” in the classical sense to be supernatural and powerful.
+The paradox attacks a formal philosophical concept - the maximal property of omnipotence - that mostly matters for the God of classical theism, not for a vaguer transcendent force.
+The score is still below 50 because some versions of a higher power do include a notion of unlimited or absolute power, and the paradox’s challenge to whether any entity can have truly unlimited power has some relevance even to looser supernatural concepts.
+The higher score versus Personal God reflects that a higher power can more easily fit a redefined or qualified notion of power without losing its essential character.